yumyum-web/DataComNotes/10 - Electronic Mail and Messaging.md

 #### To

 - The name and email address of the primary recipient(s).
-- May be multiple recipients.
+- There may be multiple recipients.
 - May be different from the envelope recipient.

 #### CC